 1Kissner did some math in another article.
 The math was right, but the assumptions he made were unreasonable.

 I think his derisive comments about me stem from envy, that I grabbed Dr. Conspiracy before he did.
-Kissner is involved in a range of crank conspiracy theories including the Boston Marathon bombing, Loretta Fuddy’s death, Obama’s SSN, Obama publicist brochure and MH370 Plane Conspiracy Theories.
+Kissner is involved in a range of crackpot conspiracy theories including the Boston Marathon bombing, Loretta Fuddy’s death, Obama’s SSN, Obama publicist brochure and MH370 Plane Conspiracy Theories.